Radiation-mediated shocks in gamma-ray bursts: spectral evolution: The Kompaneets RMS approximation in a dynamical flow

-When an RMS reaches lower optical depths, it will broaden \citep{Levinson2012}.
+When an RMS reaches lower optical depths, it broadens \citep{Levinson2012}.
 An analytical description of this is given in Appendix~\ref{App:shock_broadening} but one can get an intuitive idea for the origin of this broadening from the following argument.
 For an RMS in steady state, there is a necessary number of scatterings that the photons have to make in order to mediate the shock and stop the incoming flow (as seen in the shock stationary frame).
 As the scattering length increases at lower optical depths when the plasma density decreases, the shock transition region must increase.
 The dynamical version of the KRA accounts for this broadening by varying the source terms as a function of radius such that the RMS zone always contains the appropriate number of photons.

 The upstream zone contains a finite amount of photons, $N_{u, {\rm tot}}$.
-When this zone is depleted, the RMS will dissolve.
-In \Komrad, the photons in the RMS zone were instantaneously removed following the upstream depletion.
+When this zone is depleted, the RMS dissolves.
+In \Komrad \ (the name of the original simulation code), the photons in the RMS zone were instantaneously removed following the upstream depletion.
 However, if this happens at low optical depths, the shocks can contain a large number of photons due to the aforementioned RMS broadening \citep{Levinson2012}.
 This progressive dissolution of the RMS is taken into account in \Kd: the photon distribution in the RMS zone continues to evolve even when the upstream zone is depleted, while the remaining photons are slowly advected from the RMS into the downstream zone.

-In \Komrad, the photons in the RMS zone was removed once the upstream was depleted.
-However, at low optical depths, the shocks can contain a large number of photons due to the aforementioned RMS broadening \citep{Levinson2012}.
-In \Kd, the photon distribution in the RMS zone continues to evolve even when the upstream is depleted, while the remaining photons are slowly advected into the downstream zone.